 Schlitz Audubon is proud to display artwork that celebrates the flora and fauna native to our region.
-The Gallery is located in the second floor Mezzanine and is handicap accessible via the elevator.
+The Gallery is located in the second floor Mezzanine and is wheelchair accessible via the elevator.
 Viewing art in the gallery is free with membership or admission, and the space is open during the Center’s regular business hours.

 Perimeter: A Contemporary Portrait of Lake Michigan was a project commissioned by the Haggerty Museum of Art at Marquette University, inviting Milwaukee-based photographer Kevin Miyazaki to create new work addressing the topic of fresh water and the Great Lakes.